V3RDAD/Passage/README.md

 (you may of course alter them into whatever you'd like as I left out the source code for you)

 Download https://gitlab.com/i2pplus/I2P.Plus/, insert it there and build it with https://ant.apache.org/
-## How to do it
-Simply drag the /lib/i2ptunnel.jar into I2P+ installation folder.

 ## Communities
 Contact network owners for ?i2paddresshelper destination.